babakfp/babakfp.ir/src/content/posts/deno-sucks/index.md

 I was looking for a CSS parser.
 Deno website [suggests](https://docs.deno.com/runtime/manual/advanced/jsx_dom/css) two different CSS parsers, and none of them were what I wanted (they sucked).

 I found Lightning CSS, and it was fast, feature-rich, and type-safe in my experience.
-The new version of TailwindCSS (v4) uses it too.
+The new version of Tailwind CSS (v4) uses it too.

 After building my project, I realized that when I tried to run the compiled executable, it didn't work.
 After a few days and talking to a community member, I found that Deno doesn't support something related to Node.js.
 Check out the GitHub [issue](https://github.com/denoland/deno/issues/23266).